Sales & Use Tax Update (Tax Bulletin 16-3)

 Business Meals Purchased at Restaurants by Groups:

-Business Meals are part of the College’s mission therefore a business meal, including business meals with job candidates would qualify for the exemption.
+Business Meals are part of the University’s mission therefore a business meal, including business meals with job candidates would qualify for the exemption.
 The exemption will apply only, if the meal is direct billed or paid with the Small Purchase Charge Card (SPCC).
 If the meal is paid by personal credit card; then the meal is not exempt from sales and use tax.
 For BUSINESS MEALS, the Sales and Use Tax paid for by using a personal credit card WILL BE a reimbursable expense to the employee using Local Funds (if available).
 E&G funds should only be used if no other appropriate fund source is available.

 Prepared Meals Purchased at Grocery Stores:

 Prepared Meals Purchased for later consumption qualify for the tax exclusion.
-Purchases made at grocery stores for prepared food items to be consumed at the College charged to the SPCC or direct billed to the College are tax exempt under this bulletin.
+Purchases made at grocery stores for prepared food items to be consumed at the University charged to the SPCC or direct billed to the University are tax exempt under this bulletin.
 If the meal purchased at the grocery store is paid for by personal credit card; then the meal is not exempt from sales and use tax.
 The Sales and Use Tax paid by using a personal credit card is not a reimbursable expense to the employee.
 For PURCHASED MEALS, the Sales and Use Tax paid for by using a personal credit card WILL BE a reimbursable expense to the employee using Local Funds (if available).
 E&G funds should only be used if no other appropriate fund source is available.

 Conference Services Activities:

 W&M Conference Services will work with its individual customers to identify if they qualify for this tax exemption.
 The customer hosting the catered event must qualify for their exemption based on its legal entity status.
 The customer must be either a state and local governmental entity, a nonprofit organization, or a nonprofit church to qualify under this exemption.
-If the customer is not a qualifying entity, then its catered event is subject to sales and use tax, even if the event is held at the College.
+If the customer is not a qualifying entity, then its catered event is subject to sales and use tax, even if the event is held at the University.

 Student Organizations Activities:

-Examples | |
+Examples

 Example 2: A coach for the tennis team purchases pizzas for the team using his SPCC.
 The total paid to the vendor includes sales and use tax charges.

-As such, the College may use the exemption certificate (Form ST-12) to purchase the pizzas from the vendor resulting on an exemption from the sales and us tax. *If the coach uses a personal credit card to pay for the purchase, then the vendor is not mandated to provide sales tax relief.
+*If the coach uses a personal credit card to pay for the purchase, then the vendor is not mandated to provide sales tax relief.
 Why?
 Criteria #2 is not met under this scenario.
 The coach may be reimbursed for the cost of the meal AND for the sales tax.
-The reimbursement for sales tax should use Local Funds (if available). |
+The reimbursement for sales tax should use Local Funds (if available).

 Example 3: Faculty member takes a candidate to lunch on the interview day.
 The Faculty member uses his personal credit card to pay for the lunch.
 The faculty member will be reimbursed for the costs of the lunch through the Accounts Payable Office.
 The charges for the lunch are subject to the sales and use tax.

 Example 4: An employee traveling to an in-state conference purchases his meals using an Individual Liability credit card (IL).
-The credit card charges are billed directly to the employee, but the College will reimburse the employee at a later date.
+The credit card charges are billed directly to the employee, but the University will reimburse the employee at a later date.

 Example 5: A department administrator goes to the grocery store to purchase a banquet tray and other prepared food items for a meeting at the department.
 The department administrator uses Form ST-12 to receive an exemption from sales and use taxes on the groceries.
-The grocery store will send a direct bill to the College at the end of the month.
+The grocery store will send a direct bill to the University at the end of the month.

 How do I ensure my purchase is exempt from sales and use taxes?